equinor/appsec-fundamentals-authn-authz-cs/ex-10/doc/execute_client_and_api.md

 ### --Now You--

 * Do the steps above
-* Play around with the Swagger interface
+* Play around with the Swagger interface, it may not work 100% 😀

 ## The Client